Rodent Anesthesia and Analgesia Guideline

 • Dosing: administer 0.13 ml via oral gavage or installation per 100g body weight

-• Note: Most rats will readily consume the suspension and do not require gavage
+• Most rats will readily consume the suspension and do not require gavage

 Ibuprofen NSAID